gitter-badger/autoloader/docs/contributing.md

-# Contributing
+# How to contribute

 To contribute to this project, the "fork and branch" workflow is recommended:

-## Step 1: Go to this project's Github page and click "Fork"
+## Step 1: Go to this project's GitHub page and click "Fork"

-A clone of this project's repository will be added to your Github account.
+A clone of this project's repository will be added to your GitHub account.

 ## Step 2: Clone your new project's repository to a local host